 2. Open-Source SIEM

-Open-source SIEM solutions can be a viable option for small and midsize businesses, but they come with significant challenges.
-While they offer cost savings on licensing fees, they require extensive setup, configuration, and ongoing management – demanding a dedicated SIEM engineer or consultant to keep them running effectively.
+Open-source solutions such as Wazuh, Graylog Open, and the Elastic Stack (ELK) can be a viable option for small and midsize businesses, but they come with significant challenges.
+While they eliminate licensing costs, they require extensive setup, configuration, and ongoing management, often demanding a dedicated SIEM engineer or experienced consultant to deploy, tune, and maintain them effectively.

 Without the right expertise, businesses may face frequent issues, high maintenance overhead, and operational disruptions, making an open-source SIEM a risky choice for teams without sufficient resources.